fluid-project/jira-to-11ty/src/issues/FLUID-6231.md

     {
       "author": "Justin Obara",
       "date": "2017-11-28T14:15:22.624-0500",
-      "body": "@@Alan Harnum I agree that having both a whitelist and blacklist would be helpful. \n" },
+      "body": "Alan Harnum I agree that having both a whitelist and blacklist would be helpful. \n" },
     {
       "author": "Alan Harnum",